top of page

 The ‘Get directions’ feature was a must-have, helping users seamlessly transition to other Map App so they can plan their routes easily.

-Customers would like to Sort by Discount (ascending and descending) - however this can only be achieved if we change the way we collect data during the registration process to ensure consistency across discounts.
+Customers would like to Sort by Discount (ascending and descending) - however, this can only be achieved if we change the way we collect data during the registration process to ensure consistency across discounts.

-Concept evaluation
+Concept evaluation feedback

 Concept_1.png